genomicsclass/leanpub/manuscript/interactions_and_contrasts.md

 The R markdown document for this section is available [here](https://github.com/genomicsclass/labs/tree/master/linear/interactions_and_contrasts.Rmd).

 In previously presented linear model, we assumed that the push vs. pull effect was the same for all of the leg pairs (the same orange arrow).
-You can easily see that this does not capture the data that well; that is, the tips of the arrows did not line up perfectly with the group averages.
+You can easily see that this does not capture the data that well.
+That is, the tips of the arrows did not line up perfectly with the group averages.
 For the L1 leg pair, the push vs. pull coefficient overshot, and for the L3 leg pair, the push vs. pull coefficient was too small.

 _Interaction terms_ will help us overcome this problem by introducing additional terms to compensate for differences in the push vs. pull effect across the 4 groups.
 As we already have a push vs. pull term in the model, we only need to add three more terms to have the freedom to find leg-pair-specific push vs. pull differences.
 Interaction terms are added to the design matrix simply by multiplying the columns of the design matrix representing existing terms.

 We can see this by building our model with an interaction between `type` and `leg`, by including an extra term in the formula `type:leg`.
-An equivalent way to specify this model is `~ type*leg` which will expand to the formula shown below, with main effects for `type`, `leg` and an interaction of `type:leg`.
+An equivalent way to specify this model is `~ type*leg`, which will expand to the formula shown below, with main effects for `type`, `leg` and an interaction of `type:leg`.